ContestedWheel/Some-BD-Tutorials/README.md

 ## Discord server

-If you have any issue regarding any of the tutorials or need some extra help, [join the Discord server by clicking this blue text or the shield above and create a ticket under the "Ask a question" category.](https://discord.gg/F3eGhQXara)
+If you have any issue regarding any of the tutorials or need some extra help, [join the Ballsdex Developers server by clicking this blue text or the shield above.](https://discord.com/invite/PKKhee4fvy)

 ## Credits